equinor/iec63131/README.md

 ![](illustrations/image018.png)

-# 4Norsok SCD AML library
+# 4 Norsok SCD AML library

 StructrueClassLibrary The SCD converted drawing(s) will be represented as an instance hierarchy in AML.